 Record to WAV or AIFF format at a minimum of 44.1kHz sample rate and 16-bit depth.
 24-bit is preferred if your recording software and storage allow it, because it provides more dynamic range for post-production work.
 Don’t record directly to MP3.
 MP3 compression introduces artifacts and reduces the quality available for editing.
 MP3 is a distribution format, not a recording format.

-What are microphone placement techniques that reduce plosives?
+What are the microphone placement techniques that reduce plosives?

 Can noise removal software fix a bad recording environment?